expo/create-react-native-app/react-native-scripts/template/README.md

 **Warning:** Running eject is a permanent action (aside from whatever version control system you use).
 An ejected app will require you to have an [Xcode and/or Android Studio environment](https://facebook.github.io/react-native/docs/getting-started.html) set up.

+## Customizing App Display Name and Icon

+You can edit `app.json` to include [configuration keys](https://docs.expo.io/versions/latest/guides/configuration.html) under the `expo` key.

+To change your app's display name, set the `expo.name` key in `app.json` to an appropriate string.

+To set an app icon, set the `expo.icon` key in `app.json` to be either a local path or a URL.
+It's recommended that you use a 512x512 png file with transparency.

 ## Writing and Running Tests

 This project is set up to use [jest](https://facebook.github.io/jest/) for tests.
 You can configure whatever testing strategy you like, but jest works out of the box.
 Create test files in directories called `__tests__` to have the files loaded by jest.
 See the [the template project](https://github.com/react-community/create-react-native-app/tree/master/react-native-scripts/template/__tests__) for an example test.
-The [jest documentation](https://facebook.github.io/jest/docs/getting-started.html) is also a wonderful resource.
+The [jest documentation](https://facebook.github.io/jest/docs/getting-started.html) is also a wonderful resource, as is the [React Native testing tutorial](https://facebook.github.io/jest/docs/tutorial-react-native.html).

 ## Sharing and Deployment